One of the biggest objections we get from new readers around here goes something like this:

 As your life changes, your travel preferences will probably change as well.
 As twentysomethings, my wife and I saw a bit of the world including Australia, New Zealand, Italy, Hawaii, Mexico, and of course Canada and a great amount of the US.
 Now that we’re parents to a six-year-old, we keep things a bit more tame by staying mostly within North America.
 But that doesn’t mean sitting at home at all times.
 Even at this age, our son has been to four countries and about 20 US states.
 We spend about 3 months traveling each year and plan to do more as he gets older.

 Mrs. Money Mustache is a travel planning enthusiast.
 Travel is one of her interests, which is why we do so much of it.
 She combs the Internet and gets ridiculous deals on flights and hotels.
 We use high-reward credit cards to get free flights and cash back.
 We sometimes travel by road in a fuel-efficient small car, bring our own food, and camp out in Nature for some of our US-based vacations.
 We aren’t impressed by valet parking or $20 drinks and $100 steaks, but we ARE impressed by 14,000 foot peaks, coral reefs, wilderness preserves and untouched beaches.

 I write about bikes pretty often, so I must be one of those wacky car-free people right?
 Wrong again!
 I actually love cars and am a closet gearhead.
-Throwing aside practicality, I would own an all-electric Tesla Roadster (one of the fastest cars in the world) plus a BMW 335d diesel wagon for family runabouts and a custom-built Mercedes Sprinter cargo van converted into an RV for extended travel.
+Throwing aside practicality, I would own an all-electric Tesla Model Y (a practical 7-passenger crossover which also just happens to be one of the fastest cars in the world) and a custom-built Mercedes Sprinter cargo van converted into an RV for extended travel.